 Making a Birthday Party Hat

 There are many fun ways to create a personalized hat to help celebrate someone special's birthday.
-This is a guide about making a birthday party hat
+This is a page about making a birthday party hat

 Many birthdays have a theme.
 When my grandson's birthday came around we couldn't find a party hat with the characters he wanted on it.
 Using one of the plates, I cut it out and made his hat.